oneapi-src/oneDNN/rfcs/20230801-max-partition-policy/README.md

   will be selected into one partition.
 - The pre-defined ops list and pre-defined rules are backend specific.

+## Validation

+- To validate the functionality of max partition policy, corresponding gtests will be added.
+- To validate the correctness and performance of max partition policy, we will utilize the benchdnn graph tool.
+  - To control which partition policy to use in `graph.get_partitions()` API, new command line parameter or new environment variable needs to be added to benchdnn graph.
+  - For correctness check, we can utilize the current implementation of the reference path to validate the numarical results of max partition policy.
+  - For performance check, as currently there's no baseline for the performance of max partititon policy, the first round of performance check will be set as baseline for later performance check.

 ## Open questions

 1. Compared with fusion and debug policy, max policy gives the library more control